TheOsceola - FSU BOT's attorneys file motion to dismiss in Charlotte court

 “e.
 Fifth, North Carolina law for unincorporated nonprofit associations does not support the ACC’s attempt to impose broad, extra-contractual fiduciary duties on each of its members to act in the best interest of the ACC, warranting dismissal.

-The Osceola’s legal advisors accurately predicted venue — whether the case is heard in North Carolina or Florida — would be the first battle front and an argument that could take many months to decide.
+The Osceola’s legal advisors accurately predicted venue would be the first battle front — whether the case is heard in North Carolina or Florida — an argument that could take months to decide and potentially appeal.

 FSU's legal amendment targets Swofford, Raycom